j-holub/Node-MPV/readme.md

   Controls the playback speed by `scale` which can take any value between **0.01** and **100**

-  If the `--auto-pitch-correction` flag is used (default), this will not pitch the audio and uses a scaletempo audio filter
+  If the `--auto-pitch-correction` flag is used (default), this will not pitch the audio and uses a scale tempo audio filter

 ## Video